 Figure 4.37: Moisture axes (noted by shaded regions where precipitable water is greater than 1 inch) in each composite during February EN (upper left), February LN (upper right), February N (lower left) and all February (lower right) tornado outbreaks.
 Stars indicate location of largest anomaly of precipitable water.
 Darker green shading indicates greater moisture values (i.e., lower precipitable water).

-c.
-March

-Tornado activity tends to increase across the entire study domain east of the Rocky Mountains in March coincident with a general increase of tornado activity during the study period as discussed in Chapter 3.
-These increases are most dramatic during LN conditions across Illinois/Indiana and the southern tier of the U.S. (from Texas to South Carolina).

 Composites of SLP (used for identification of surface cyclones; Figure 4.38) are not particularly conclusive in supporting the ENSO-related shifts in activity.
 These composites indicate a surface low across southern Wisconsin associated with tornado activity across Illinois and Indiana.
 Other SLP minima indicated in composites across the Ohio/Tennessee River Valleys and southern Appalachians support increased tornado activity in the Southern U.S. from Alabama to the Carolinas.
-In EN March composites of SLP, minima are located from southern Colorado to Ohio, but tornado activity associated with these minima is not nearly as extensive in vicinity of those minima in LN March composites, suggesting the likelihood of additional atmospheric factors now shown in present SLP composites that may be influencing tornado activity.
+In EN March composites of SLP, minima are located from southern Colorado to Ohio, but tornado activity associated with these minima is not nearly as extensive in vicinity of those minima in LN March composites, suggesting the likelihood of additional atmospheric factors not shown in SLP composites that may be influencing tornado activity.